Nishanth456/CodeClauseInternship_AnimalSpeciesPrediction-BigCats/README.md

 Feel free to explore the code and results in this repository to learn more about the process and outcomes of our Big Cats Species Prediction project.

-You can use this description when creating your GitHub repository to provide a clear overview of your project to potential viewers and collaborators.